LOCATION

 Proposed Turbine Layout for this Development

-The map below shows the key infrastructure, including turbines, turbine hardstands, access roads, substation and temporary construction compounds.
-More details on the design of these features and the associated earth and drainage works will be available in the planning application and will be incorporated within the planning application red line boundary.
+The map below shows the key infrastructure, including turbines, turbine hardstands, access roads, earthworks, substation and temporary construction compounds.
+More details on the design of these features is available in the planning application documents.

 How to get Involved

 Ørsted and the wider project team held the first public consultation events in November 2021 and were very happy to meet local residents and other stakeholders.
 The feedback we received was used to inform the current wind farm design.
-Our second public consultation event will be held on 30th November at the Fir Trees Hotel in Strabane and 1st December at Owen Roes’ Club Rooms in Glenmornan.
-We will present the design proposed to be submitted for assessment to the planning authority, outline the many ways in which this project could bring positive benefit to the local area, and explain how you can engage with the planning process.
-It will provide another opportunity for the community and other stakeholders to meet and put questions to our project team.
+Our second public consultation event was held in November at the Fir Trees Hotel in Strabane and in December at Owen Roes’ Club Rooms in Glenmornan.
+We presented the proposed design and outlined the many ways in which this project could bring positive benefit to the local area, and also explained how you can engage with the planning process.
+It provided another opportunity for the community and other stakeholders to meet and put questions to our project team.

 Project Timeline

-Planning Application to be submitted to the Department for Infrastructure
+Planning Application was submitted to the Department for Infrastructure

 Planning application amalgamation and review